penrose/penrose/tutorial/tutorial.md

 The sections build on top of each other, using the skillset we've acquired in the previous exercises, therefore we highly recommend you to follow through one by one.

 # Installation
-We have a detailed wiki page on how to get Penrose up and running on your computer [here](https://github.com/penrose/penrose/wiki/Building-and-running).
-Come back when you are done.
+We have a detailed wiki page on how to get Penrose up and running on your computer [here](https://github.com/penrose/penrose/wiki/Building-and-running). :partying_face: Come back when you are done.

 After following the Building & Running page, you should now have forked Penrose and have created a new folder in the `penrose/examples` path.
 So you should have something like this.